-There are also a variety of grants and tax exemptions available for homes and businesses with solar panel installations.
-Currently, the U.S. government offers a 26% tax credit for solar systems installed before 2023.
-This tax credit will fall to 22% come January 1, 2023.
+There are also a variety of grants and tax exemptions available for home solar installations and businesses with solar panel installations.
+Currently, the U.S. government offers a 30% tax credit for solar systems installed through 2032.
+This tax credit will fall to 26% in 2033 and 22% in 2034.

 [Related: Guide to Federal Solar Panel Incentives]

 CONTACT FREEDOM SOLAR TO LEARN MORE ABOUT SOLAR POWER AND CRYPTO MINING